betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 The behaviour with default one second of stage 1 'guard time' and a 10s Landing time is:

 - 300ms holding last values
-- the next 1,200ms at idle throttle with sticks centred (the default fallback settings)
+- the next 1,200ms at idle throttle with sticks centered (the default fallback settings)
 - 10s of landing throttle
 - your Stage 1 Aux switch values applied